bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/address-relay.md

 I think it's sometimes it's good just to read code and try to make sure you really understand it well.
 And that's where you find ideas for ways to improve the code by yourself.
 Sometimes better than going into a code section like with the purpose.
-I'm going to change this now, because this might lead to changes that are not So great.
+I'm going to change this now, because this might lead to changes that are not so great.

 ## The network is changing